wu-semsys/SENSE-Core/README.md

 - **explanation-generation:** This module contains a Python-based application that provides explanations for specific states identified from a semantic model.
 The application connects to a SPARQL endpoint to fetch causal relationships and returns them as JSON responses via a Flask-based API.
 [Further Information](sense_core/explanation-engine/README.md)

 ## System Requirements
-The system requirements below were obtained by running the [Demo Instantiation](https://git.ai.wu.ac.at/sense/seehub) (TODO: Replace this link, which directs to our internal seehub demo use case, to the public BIFROST Demo instantiation) via the following commands:
+The system requirements below were obtained by running the [Demo Use Case](https://git.ai.wu.ac.at/sense/seehub) via the following commands:

 ```
 docker ps -s # virtual size = read-only image data used by the container plus the container's writable layer